kbralten/vxi_proxy/README.md

     -   For example, to connect to the `dmm_main` configured above on a gateway running at `192.168.1.200`, the VISA resource string would be `TCPIP::192.168.1.200::dmm_main::INSTR`.

+5.  **Testing Without Hardware**:

+    -   Use the included mock SCPI instrument simulator to test the gateway without physical instruments.
+See `tools/README.md` for detailed setup instructions with virtual serial port pairs (com0com on Windows, socat on Linux).

 6\.
 Configuration GUI
 ---------------------